theguly/iris-doc-src/docs/development/modules/quick_start/processor.md

 __iris_module_interface = "IrisDummyModule"
 ```

-Our module is now recognizable by IRIS :heart: Pretty simple right ?
+Our module is now recognizable by IRIS :heart: Pretty simple right?

 ## Writing the configuration